Creating Capabilities: Impact

 Although not directly because of this book specifically, Nussbaum's work on the Capability approach has played a significant role in the United Nations Development Project developing the Human Development Index.
-The Human Development Index focuses on three dimensions, a health, education, and standard of living dimension, and calculates an aggregate measure of these indexes along with other factors like Gross National Income, general income, and Gross Domestic Product to create an overall quantitive, comparable measure of human development between countries.
+The Human Development Index focuses on three dimensions, a health, education, and standard of living dimension, and calculates an aggregate measure of these indexes along with other factors like Gross National Income, general income, and Gross Domestic Product to create an overall quantitative, comparable measure of human development between countries.
 This identification of dimensions of human development, along with the general conception of a more holistic measure to evaluate global progress, was directly impacted by the Capability approach.
 Nussbaum's ten central capabilities are reflected in the HDI's different dimensions.
 The Human Development Index (HDI) was created to build on the insights founded by Nussbaum and Sen through the humanist revolution, "in effect developing an applied measure of social welfare as a correlate to this new theoretical welfare economics.
 Just as income per capita and CBA were the progeny of the ordinalist revolution, HDI was born of the humanist revolution."

 Nussbaum herself has long advocated integrating nontraditional perspectives in higher education (Cultivating Humanity: A Classical Defense of Reform in Liberal Education (1997)).
 This train of thought can be applied to the Capability approach, but is not currently integrated into the literature.
 However, Nussbaum has opened the dialogue on this subject with regard to people with disabilities, and differences in capability and capability prioritization across race, ethnic, gender, and cultural identities.
 Krushil Watene, a doctoral advisor in the School of Humanities at Massey University in the University of New Zealand, has expanded this literature by discussing at length the relationship between the Capability approach and indigenous peoples.
-Professor Michael Litschka at St. Pölten University of Applied Sciences has extended capabilities to include media capabilities.Creating Capabilities and Nussbaum's approach has recently been linked to housing policy, the health field, knowledge of the Capability approach and instruments to evalute public health policy Nussbaum has also discussed the relationship between the Capability approach and the disabled, and the extension of the Capability approach to these groups is an active area of research.
+Professor Michael Litschka at St. Pölten University of Applied Sciences has extended capabilities to include media capabilities.Creating Capabilities and Nussbaum's approach has recently been linked to housing policy, the health field, knowledge of the Capability approach and instruments to evaluate public health policy Nussbaum has also discussed the relationship between the Capability approach and the disabled, and the extension of the Capability approach to these groups is an active area of research.